 Internal Battery Type Capacity (operation time with new, fully charged battery at a sensor temperature of 42 °C) Rechargeable, sealed Lilon battery at least 6h (Sleep Mode=OFF or Auto), up to 13h (Sleep Mode=ON), depending on display type of the SDM.
-Charging time ~7 h Instrument Instrument AC Power Current 100 - 240V~ (50/60 Hz) 900 - 400 mA Electrical Safety Mode of operation Type of protection against electrical shock suitable for continuous operation Class I (if AC powered) Class II (with internal reserve power source, i.e. if battery powered) Degree of protection against electrical shock Type BF, APPLIED PART - DEFIBRILLATION PROOF Recovery time after electrostatic/defibrillator discharge 30 sec (for SpO2/PR); 60 sec (for TC values) Note: Certain events may cause the SDM to promt a calibration request.
+Charging time ~7 h Instrument Instrument AC Power Current Mode of operation 100 - 240V~ (50/60 Hz) 900 - 400 mA suitable for continuous operation Electrical Safety Type of protection against electrical shock Class I (if AC powered) Class II (with internal reserve power source, i.e. if battery powered) Degree of protection against electrical shock Type BF, APPLIED PART - DEFIBRILLATION PROOF Recovery time after electrostatic/defibrillator discharge 30 sec (for SpO2/PR); 60 sec (for TC values) Note: Certain events may cause the SDM to promt a calibration request.
 Degree of protection against harmful ingress of water IPX1 Degree of safety in the presence of a flammable anesthetic mixture with air or with oxygen or nitrous oxide Not suitable